Summer of Skewers285

-You can even make skewers dishes in the oven using a Himalayan Salt Plate.
-To learn more about this method, make Salt Brick Shrimp Tacos with Cilantro Lime Slaw and put together a taco bar with lime wedges, crumbly Mexican-style cheese, and cilantro leaves.
+You can make skewers in the oven using a Himalayan Salt Plate.
+To try out this method, make Salt Brick Shrimp Tacos with Cilantro Lime Slaw and put together a taco bar with lime wedges, crumbly Mexican-style cheese, and cilantro leaves.

 4 Tips for Grilling Skewers